toniscodes/nfbApp/core/brainwaves/results/readme.txt

-Results will be saved here after sessions.
+Results will be saved here after sessions and safecopied to ../safecopies or similar.
+This folder is also used for statistics.